Travlars/120-hour-epic-sax-marathon/basic-tools.markdown

 3. Light Table might ask you which connection you want the instarepl to use.
    Select the project you connected earlier to (`training-day 1.0.0-SNAPSHOT`)

-Now that you have an instarepl open, you can write some clojure to it, like `(+ 2 3)`.
+Now that you have an instarepl open, you can write some clojure on it, like `(+ 2 3)`.
 Finally, to use this instarepl to test your implementations in the exercise file, you need to `use` the namespace.
 To do this, write